-Maggie Old, Director of HR and Support Services, explains “For those of our staff with children, half term and school holidays are often a logistical and costly nightmare.
-It forces them to either take annual leave or juggle childcare with work whilst trying to be mum or dad as well as recruiting, running payroll, or dealing with day to day work issues.
-We thought that it would remove a lot of worry, so we welcomed our staff’s children between the ages of 5-16 into offices throughout the UK.
+Maggie Old, Director of HR and Support Services, explains “For those of our staff with children, half-term and school holidays are often a logistical and costly nightmare.
+It forces them to either take annual leave or juggle childcare with work whilst trying to be mum or dad as well as recruiting, running payroll, or dealing with day to day work issues".
+In 2018, we hosted our first Bring Your Kids To Work Day at Kelly.
+We thought that it would remove a sense of worry welcome staff’s children between the ages of 5-16 into offices throughout the UK.

-Whilst this is first BYKTW day with Kelly UK, we do offer work from home opportunities when available and some flexi working so we can work
+Whilst this was the first BYKTW day with Kelly UK, we do offer work from home opportunities when available and some Flexi working so we can work

 around our staff’s demanding schedules.
 As the old saying goes, make sure you work to live, not live to work.’